 Pizza and beer!
 Pizza and beer!
-Sorry, I got excited there.
-While I love fancy food as much as the next person, sometimes it’s nice to fall back on the classics, and Day Block Brewing in Minneapolis makes some of the absolute best specialty pizzas in the country.
+Sorry, we got excited there.
+While we love fancy food as much as the next person, sometimes it’s nice to fall back on the classics, and Day Block Brewing in Minneapolis makes some of the absolute best specialty pizzas in the country.
 Try the Vietnamese-inspired Banh Mizza, or (if you dare) the Leviathan with ghost peppers and jalapenos.

 The Pig & Pint, Jackson

 The wonderfully named Pig & Pint in Jackson only does two things, and it does them very well: barbecue and beer.
-An all-Southern beer list washes down a dizzying list of BBQ options, from classics like wings, sandwiches and plates to diversions like barbecue tacos and multiple ‘cued nachos.
+An all-southern beer list washes down a dizzying list of barbecue options, from classics like wings, sandwiches and plates to diversions like barbecue tacos and multiple ‘cued nachos.